Beyul

-A recent attempt to open a beyul occurred in 1962, when the Tibetan lama Tulshuk Lingpa journeyed to Sikkim in order to 'open' Beyul Demoshong, a beyul fabled to exist on the slopes of Mount Kanchenjunga straddling the Nepal/Sikkim border.
+An attempt to open a beyul occurred in 1962, when the Tibetan lama Tulshuk Lingpa journeyed to Sikkim in order to 'open' Beyul Demoshong, a beyul fabled to exist on the slopes of Mount Kanchenjunga straddling the Nepal/Sikkim border.
 He took with him over 300 followers from across the Himalayas and Tibet, each of whom had supposedly given away his or her worldly goods.
+Unfortunately most of the group – including the lama – were killed by an avalanche.

 Beyul are often understood to embody dharmapala and lords of the land, which are associated with geographic features such as mountains, trees, rocks, and water sources.
 Pilgrims make ritual offerings to these beings to appease their wrathful nature, and to renew the symbolic unity that people share with them.
 It has been argued that this attitude indicates a sustainable approach toward land stewardship.

 In Nepal and Tibet around Mount Everest are the Khenbalung, Solukhumbu, Rolwaling, Rongshar, Kyirong and Nubri sacred valleys.
 The Sherpa people discovered Solukhumbu when they left Tibet to escape religious persecution in the 15th and 16th centuries.
 They entered the valley to seek refuge and made a new homeland there.
 Buddhist monasteries and sacred mountains have brought many spiritual travelers to Solukhumbu.
-Beyul are found in the Himalayan regions of Nepal, Tibet, Sikkim, Bhutan, India, China and Pakistan.
+Beyul are found in the Himalayan regions of Nepal, Tibet, Bhutan, India (including the state of Sikkim), China and Pakistan.